Connect with us:

 Pedestrian and Disabled Access: DE4 4EN

 "Throughout my life I have been enchanted by the mystery and magic of the stars.
 My interest in the stars lies with our emotional response to them; their power to ignite our imagination and sense of wonder.
-The inspiration for the StarDisc stems from a vision to create environments where people from all walks of life can gather, contemplate, and connect with whatever resides beyond the sphere of our world.
-I describe StarDisc as a temple without walls.'"
+The inspiration for StarDisc stems from a vision to create environments where people from all walks of life can gather, contemplate, and connect with whatever resides beyond the sphere of our world.
+I describe StarDisc as a temple without walls.
+I envisage the sparkling stars as neurotransmitters ablaze with intelligence in the vastness of space, illuminating Universe … the Mind of God."

 StarDisc was unveiled on September 10th 2011 by BBC The Sky at Night presenter Pete Lawrence.
-From conception to completion it had taken six years.
+From conception to completion, this artist lead initiative had taken six years.
 More than one thousand celebrants attended the launch, which was supported by esteemed amateur astronomer Sir Patrick Moore.
 The event included an under the stars screening of Steven Spielberg’s Close Encounters of the Third Kind.